NexerqDev/Xenon/README.md

 # Xenon

+**NOTE: This program is not as actively maintained as it used to be!
+I am not particularly active on GMS anymore, thus I do not use this program myself regularly anymore.
+This is not to say it will not still work, however, but rather use it expecting that something may break!
+If something does break, don't hesitate to submit an issue here on GitHub and I'll be more than happy to try look into it and fix it!**

 A C#-based MapleStory (GMS) launcher that allows for convenience and quick account switching.

 Can be used as a sort-of replacement for GameLauncher.exe (not patching though).